AlessandroTambellini/ica0002/backup_restore.md

     SELECT * FROM item;
     ```

-    and check the data is right there

 -   Restore InfluxDB data from the backup:

+    1. **Establish connection with remote vm** In ./hosts file check the port
+       used by **AlessandroTambellini-3** (where InfluxDB is located) and then
+       open a terminal and type the following command:
+       `ssh -p <vm_port> ubuntu@193.40.156.67`
+    2. Enter privileged mode: `sudo su -`
+    3. If the folder influxdb is already present, delete it.
+Therefore navigate
+       to restore location `cd /home/backup/restore` and type `ll`, if influxdb
+       folder is there, delete it --> `rm -rf influxdb`.
-    First, download the data from backup server to AlessandroTambellini-3 (where
+    4. Then, download the data from backup server to the vm:
-    InfluxDB is located):
        `sudo -u backup duplicity --no-encryption restore rsync://AlessandroTambellini@backup.rabix.io/influxdb /home/backup/restore/influxdb`

-    Then, To restore the backup you will need to delete existing telegraf
+    Then, to restore the backup you will need to delete existing telegraf
     database first.
 It also makes sense to stop the Telegraf service so that it
     doesn't recreate the database before you could restore it.
 So, execute the
     following commands: